The Best Guide To Pureed Food: Practical Tips For The Pureed Food Diet

 – Add cream cheese, sour cream or butter to thicken things up

-Pureed Food And The Bariatric Diet
+Pureed Food and the Bariatric Diet

 The Bariatric Diet is an eating plan designed specifically for individuals who have had weight loss surgery.
 This means it’s low in fat, sugar and sodium with no processed foods.